laugiov/security-by-design/README.md

 ## Why This Project?

-A **production-grade reference implementation** demonstrating how to embed Security by Design into a microservices architecture.
-Every pattern, control, and pipeline stage is designed for real-world adoption.
+I built this to show how Security by Design actually works in practice.
+Not just documentation, but working code with real security controls you can run and test.

 **Who is this for?**